PSORIASIS - AN OVERVIEW

 Psoriasis can affect the nails and the joints as well as the skin.
 About half of people with psoriasis have psoriasis affecting the nails.
 For people with moderate to severe psoriasis about one in three will develop psoriatic arthritis at some time.
 Psoriatic arthritis produces swelling and stiffness in the joints or stiffness in the lower back and should be managed by a rheumatologist who works closely with your dermatologist and/or your GP.

 Psoriasis, particularly moderate to severe psoriasis, is associated with an increased risk of anxiety and depression.
 Moderate to severe psoriasis increases the risk of heart disease and stroke and treatment of psoriasis may reduce this risk.
-Psoriasis can also be associated with an increased risk of harmful use of alcohol and with diabetes and obesity.
+Psoriasis can also be associated with an increased risk of harmful use of alcohol and with diabetes, obesity and venous thromboembolism..

 What causes psoriasis?